chasecee/tv.local/README.md

 # Mini TV Player

-A self-contained video player for Raspberry Pi that displays looping video content on a 2" LCD screen.
+A self-contained video player for Raspberry Pi Zero 2W that displays looping video content on a 2" LCD screen.
 Features a web UI for video management and compiles to a single binary for maximum reliability.

 ## Features